 cTrader has a much better interface compared to MT4 and MT5 desktop trading platforms.
 It is less customisable and has lesser tools compared to MT5 but the modern-looking interface makes it a good choice for beginners.

 Trading View is also available as a desktop trading platform at Pepperstone.
 Trading View is a very useful software for all types of traders for the analysis of financial instruments.
-Only a few ASIC-regulated forex brokers in Australia support trading on Trading View including Pepperstone.
+No other CMA-regulated brokers in Kenya allow trading through Trading View.

 Trading View offers the widest range of indicators and patterns and has one of the largest social trading networks.
 Automation on Trading View is done through Pine Script language which is much simpler for beginners.